IDoCodingStuffs/python-doodles/freeform-log.md

 Wow there is also a timm_3d lib.
 I can use the 3D variants like that???
 Of course the efficientvits are not available, as the downside.

 And the models are large at the tiniest around 10M params, but the flipside is, I don't have to duplicate gradients per image as in the 2.5D approach.

+I also need to figure the approach for inhomogenous series sizes and whether if it is a component of the data, or some bug

+Downside of 3D -- might have to sacrifice the flexibility with the series length, assuming it is not some bug.
+Series size might be too small for 3D models as well -- getting "height must be divisible by 8 errors"

+### 3 PM
+timm_2d lib refusing to work out so far.
+Btw, worth looking at `volumentations` for training augs.
+Might have to pad or 3D resize the loaded data to stretch to 256 depth for the 3D models